Get to Know Our Information Center Volunteers

 • What is your history with the Greater Portland area?

-• Do you volunteer at other locations?
-If yes, where?
+• Do you volunteer anywhere else?

 Prior to Covid, I volunteered at Barbara Bush Children’s Hospital for a year and a half rocking babies in the NICU.
 It was such an amazing experience to have, they would fall asleep right in my arms.